-- The goals agreed and set did they meet and fulfil expectations of all parties? - Reviewing progress made were milestones met, was communication effective, was the outcome as expected? - Review and evaluate all aspects of employer involvement as part of the programme of study ensuring that you gain the views of all parties involved against a defined set of criteria. - Ensure you maintain evidence of this evaluation to meet the needs of the annual Pearson Quality Management Review including effective recording of activities undertaken by learners.
+- The goals agreed and set did they meet and fulfil expectations of all parties? - Reviewing progress made were milestones met, was communication effective, was the outcome as expected? - Review and evaluate all aspects of employer involvement as part of the programme of study ensuring that you gain the views of all parties involved against a defined set of criteria. - Ensure you maintain evidence of this evaluation to meet the needs of annual Pearson quality assurance activity for BTEC qualifications, including the effective recording of activities undertaken by learners.